Collections

 The Zukertort Opening begins with 1.Nf3.
 White develops a knight, controls e5 and d4, and delays any final decision about the centre.

-In practical language that makes Zukertort the staging phase of knight-first play rather than a fixed final structure.
-From here White may choose the classical Réti with an early c4, a King's Indian Attack with Bg2, d3, and e4, or another transpositional path depending on how both sides develop.
+That makes Zukertort the staging phase of knight-first play.
+From here White may choose the Reti with an early c4, a King's Indian Attack with d3 and e4, or another transpositional path depending on how both sides develop.

 Related Openings